 The final intermediate transport pathway is contribution to groundwater.
 Subsurface soils can contribute to groundwater either via legacy contamination, landfill disposal of PCB-containing products, leaking submersible well pumps, or private septic systems.
 The Magnitude of Source Areas section above concluded that insufficient data exist to estimate the total mass of legacy subsurface PCB contamination; correspondingly, insufficient data are available to estimate the rate at which this legacy subsurface contamination contributes to groundwater.
-A lower bound estimate can be gained from the groundwater loading calculation presented above in the Magnitude of Delivery Mechanisms section, which estimated the groundwater loading in the river section directly below Mirabeau Park at 0.054 kg/year.
+A lower bound estimate can be gained from the groundwater loading calculation presented above in Section 3.2, Delivery Mechanisms of PCBs to the Spokane River, which estimated the groundwater loading in the river section between Mirabeau Point (upper end of Mirabeau Park, downstream of Sullivan Road) and the Trent Avenue Bridge near Plante’s Ferry at 60 to 300 mg/day (0.022 to 0.11 kg/year.
 This is considered a lower bound estimate because it only considers legacy contamination loading from a portion of the aquifer.
-No data were found describing groundwater PCB loading from landfills, although modern landfills are designed and operated to prevent any adverse effects to groundwater.
+A search for data describing groundwater PCB loading from landfills provided no results, although modern landfills are designed and operated to prevent any adverse effects to groundwater.
 No quantitative information was available describing the rate of leakage from submersible well pumps or the rate at which private septic systems are delivering PCBs to the groundwater.

 Blank Page